tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 The above will publish an elementary set of SAML 2.0 SP metadata values at the Federation tab of your SimpleSAMLphp webpage.

-**NOTE:** To produce more complete SAML 2.0 SP metadata, you should also consider configuring the [MDUI options](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui).
+> To produce more complete SAML 2.0 SP metadata, you should also consider configuring the [MDUI options](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui).
+{.message-box}

 # 2. Configure SimpleSAMLphp SAML 2.0 Identity Provider